fitchMitch/pretty_console/README.md

       end
     end

-- prints a colored header and footer
+- prints a colored header with the task name and a footer
-- displays the time elapased inside the block
+- it displays the time elapased inside the block

 ## Installation